top of page

 2 | Pool Layout Revised during Post-Construction Design

 The form and layout of the pool, designed by a separately-contracted Commercial Pool Designer, was revised after the obtaining of Building Permit.
-That is why viewers will notice a discrepancy of the pool layout in the Renders and construction Drone Photos.
+That is why viewers will notice a discrepancy of the pool layout in the Renders and construction photos.

 3 | Separated Pool House and Chemical Areas